jivoi/jivoi.github.io/_drafts/2016-01-22-linux-sysadm-devops-interview-questions.md

 * What is a runlevel and how to get the current runlevel?

 {% highlight bash %}
+Runlevel is a mode of operation in OS, and a runlevel represents the different system state of a Linux system.
+When the Linux system boots, the kernel is initialized , and then enters one (and only one) runlevel.
+When a service starts, it will try to start all the services that are associated with that runlevel.

+In general, when a computer enters runlevel 0, the system shuts down all running processes, unmounts all file systems, and powers off.

+When it enters runlevel 6, it reboots.

+The intermediate runlevels (1-5) differ in terms of which drives are mounted, and which network services are started.
+Default runlevels are typically 3, 4, or 5.

+Runlevel 1 is reserved for single-user mode-a state where only a single user can log in to the system.
+Generally, few processes are started in single-user mode, so it is a very useful runlevel for diagnostics when a system won't fully boot.
+Even in the default GRUB menu we will notice a recovery mode option that boots us into runlevel 1.

+In other words, runlevels define what tasks can be accomplished in the current state (or runlevel) of a Linux system.
+Every Linux system supports three basic runlevels, plus one or more runlevels for normal operation.

+Lower run levels are useful for maintenance or emergency repairs, since they usually don't offer any network services at all.

+To check current runlevel:
+$ runlevel
+N 2
 {% endhighlight %}

 * What is SSH port forwarding?